 - passwd: The user password as a string.
 If no password is specified, the empty string will be used.
-If you pass the special value ARANGODB_DEFAULT_ROOT_PASSWORD, the password will be set the value stored in the environment variable ARANGODB_DEFAULT_ROOT_PASSWORD.
+If you pass the special value ARANGODB_DEFAULT_ROOT_PASSWORD, then the password will be set the value stored in the environment variable ARANGODB_DEFAULT_ROOT_PASSWORD.
 This can be used to pass an instance variable into ArangoDB.
 For example, the instance identifier from Amazon. - active: An optional flag that specifies whether the user is active.
 If not specified, this will default to true - user: The name of the user as a string.
 This is mandatory. - extra: An optional JSON object with arbitrary extra data about the user.

 Create a new user.
-This user will not have access to any database.
-You need permission to the system database in order to execute this REST call.
+You need server access level Administrate in order to execute this REST call.